Heavy Equipment Operator - Tractor Loader Backhoe (Apprenticeship)

 Apprenticeship is an agreement between an individual who wants to learn a skill and an employer who needs a skilled worker.
 It is a combination of in-school training and on-the-job experience.
-An apprenticeship can last 2-5 years, depending on the program.
-As an apprentice, about 90% of your time is spent learning practical skills on the job, while supervised by a qualified journeyperson.
-The rest is spent learning theoretical and technical aspects of your trade.
+An apprenticeship can last two to five years, depending on the program.
+About 90% of the apprentice's time is spent learning practical skills on the job, while supervised by a qualified journeyperson.
+The rest is spent learning theoretical and technical aspects of the trade.
 Over time, the apprenticeship system of training has proven to be one of the world's most successful ways to learn.

 Once you have decided which occupation best suits your interests and talents, it is up to you to find an employer willing to employ you as an apprentice.

 Conestoga College provides the in-school training portion for a variety of skilled trades.
-You will be released from work to attend trade school either in a block or one day a week format, depending on the trade and delivery options.
+You will be released from work to attend trade school either in a block or a one-day-a-week format, depending on the trade and delivery options.

 Pre-Certification of Qualification

-If you have more than 5 years experience working in a trade specific area from outside of Canada or within Canada, you may want to pursue challenging your Certificate of Qualification.
-For more information on eligibility criteria or to arrange to speak to an Apprenticeship Training Consultant contact the Ministry of Training, Colleges and Universities office at 519-653-5758 or 1-866-877-0099.
-Many Ontario Colleges offer pre-certification courses in a variety of trade areas that assist you in preparing to write or re-write your certification exam, it is also an excellent refresher course.
+If you have more than five years of experience working in a trade-specific area from outside of Canada or within Canada, you may want to pursue challenging your Certificate of Qualification.
+For more information on eligibility criteria or to arrange to speak to an Apprenticeship Training Consultant, contact the Ministry of Training, Colleges and Universities Office at 519-653-5758 or 1-866-877-0099.
+Many Ontario colleges offer pre-certification courses in a variety of trade areas that assist you in preparing to write or re-write your certification exam.
+These also serve as excellent refresher courses.

 Apprentices may challenge the in-school portion of apprenticeship levels from a variety of trade-specific apprenticeship programs depending on their level of expertise and time spent on the job.
 Non-apprentices can likewise challenge the in-school portion of the program starting first at level one.
 For more information about Exemption Testing - Apprentices and Non-Apprentices please visit: www.conestogac.on.ca/caa/testing/exemption.jsp

 Registration occurs after an employer is found.
 At that time the employer or apprentice may call the local Apprenticeship and Client Services Office to request registration and have a contract prepared.
 Once you are a registered apprentice and have received your Offer of Classroom Training Form, classroom training fees apply.
-Applicants are registered on a first-come, first-serve basis.
+Applicants are registered on a first-come, first-served basis.
 You are not required to pay classroom fees while participating in OYAP.
-You may also view the apprenticeship web site at: www.apprenticesearch.com
+You may also view the apprenticeship website at: www.apprenticesearch.com